xksteven/xksteven.github.io/resources/resume.md

 ### Professional History
 **SpaceX** *Software Engineer II* __Februrary 2021 to May 2022__
 	Updated the kubernetes environment to support new satellites.
 Worked on StarLink mobility effort to allow for mobile User Terminals (UTs).
 Worked on low level RAM interface that was used to store critical information about satellite ephemeris.
-	**K8s, kubernetes, C++**
+	**K8s, kubernetes, flatbuffers, bazel, C++**

 **Autobon AI** *Head of AI* __Auguest 2019 to September 2020__
 	Developed the AI/ML infrastructure at Autobon, which involves designing data ingestion into Amazon AWS, constructing labeling tasks, and quality assurance over the labeled data.
 	**aws**

 **Google Brain** *Research Intern* __May 2018 to September  2018__
-	Researched the area of Fact Checking related to this [paper](https://dl.acm.org/citation.cfm?id=3184558.3188723) and developed solutions to deal with the problem of content abuse and contributed with the Google News team.
+	Researched the area of Fact Checking related to this [paper](https://dl.acm.org/citation.cfm?id=3184558.3188723) and developed solutions to deal with the problem of content abuse and collaborated with the Google News team.
 	**python, pytorch, tensorflow, apache-beam, flume**

 **Here Maps** *Research Intern* __May 2017 to September 2017__